 Descend to the Moiry reservoir and then up to the newly renovated Moiry hut, a gorgeous base camp surrounded by a sea of ice, where you stay in their newly renovated small dorms.

 Zinal – A slightly easier day leads you over a minor pass and gives you a chance to further explore the Val d’Anniviers, an unforgettable valley with a great blend of ancient villages, quiet trails, and breathtaking views.

-Gruben – Another day, another high pass, as your Haute Route itinerary continues over the Meidpass to the Turtmann valley and into the German-speaking portion of the trou.
+Gruben – Another day, another high pass, as your Haute Route itinerary continues over the Meidpass to the Turtmann Valley and into the German-speaking portion of the Wallis.

 depart – After breakfast at your hotel, depart for your post-trip destinations.